 STEP 4: To check if the 500 Internal Server problem has been fixed, try reloading the website.

-Does the 500 Internal Server Error still persists?
+Does the 500 Internal Server Error persist?

 Increase PHP Memory Limit